FreeCAD/FreeCAD-render/docs/Contributing.md

 * Debug messages (calls to debug()), as they are supposed to be hidden in normal functioning.
-* Assert messages, as they are supposed not to appear in normal functioning, and to be reported as is to developpers if they occur.
+* Assert messages, as they are supposed not to appear in normal functioning, and to be reported as is to developers if they occur.

 ## To Do (not exhaustive)